theonjs/theon/README.md

 auth
   .action('signup')
   .path('/signup')
-  // Every time a new user is create successfully
+  // Every time a new user is created successfully
-  // we store its session and set the auth header .useResponse(function (req, res, next) {
+  // we store the session and set the auth header for future requests .useResponse(function (req, res, next) {
     // Store the response for future use req.root.store.set('session', res.body)